 Pre-File Credit Counseling

-With Pre-file Credit Counseling, you’ll start online, then receive a personal counseling session by telephone where you can discuss the details of your current financial situation with a Certified Financial Counselor.
-Your counselor will help you build an accurate picture of your current financial situation, then give specific advice on actions you can take to improve your situation.
+With Pre-file Credit Counseling, you’ll start online, then receive a personal counseling session by telephone to discuss the details of your current financial situation with a Certified Financial Counselor.
+Your counselor will help you build an accurate picture of your current finances, then give specific advice on actions you can take to improve it.
 You’ll also discuss short- and long-term financial goals and determine if there are any alternatives to bankruptcy.
 The counselor will explain consequences of bankruptcy and actions you can take to get back on sound footing after a bankruptcy.

 You can complete the online portion of the course from the convenience of your home computer 24 hours a day, seven days a week.
 Counseling services are available in English and Spanish.